rfc391/BioHub/docs/README.md

 # BioHub Project Documentation

 ## Overview
+BioHub redefines biosafety and biostasis management with its scalable, professional-grade platform.
+From IoT monitoring and outbreak surveillance to incident reporting, BioHub is at the forefront of biodefense innovation.

 The BioHub Project combines a user-friendly Flask dashboard with a robust gRPC backend to provide seamless data access and management.
 The system ensures real-time user data retrieval and a secure, efficient backend powered by immudb, an immutable database.

 ---